gortonator/bsds-6650/labs/lab-3.md

 We can use Little’s Law in distributed systems to relate the total number of users/requests, server throughput & the average request latency.

-Throughput is number of requests processed per unit time; It can be used as the exit rate = arrival rate (λ).
+Throughput is number of requests processed per unit time.
+It can be used as the exit rate = arrival rate (λ).

 Response time – average response time is amount of time a request spends in the System (W).